Monday, January 31, 2011

 Review

 The film is complemented by the brilliant voice acting of Jeremy Irons, who is deliciously sinister as Scar and Nathan Lane and Ernie Sabella are funny as Timon and Pumbaa.
-Other talented actors, such as Matthew Broderick, Whoopi Goldberg, James Earl Jones and others, also support the film with their impressive voice performances.
+Other talented actors, such as Matthew Broderick, Whoopi Goldberg, James Earl Jones and others, also lend their impressive voice performances to the film.
 THE LION KING has a superb music score by Hans Zimmer and terrific songs by legendary pop musician Elton John, including the opening song, "Be Prepared", "Hakuna Matata", and my favourite, the Oscar-winning "Can You Feel the Love Tonight".

 THE LION KING was my favourite feature film by Disney and the best 2D animated blockbuster of all time.
 I recommend it to anyone, young and old.
 The film and the 3D version are available on Blu-ray and DVD.